 AI Transcription Software - Comprehensive Part 2

-27 min read
+28 min read

-The top 8 AI Transcription Services- Pro’s and Con’s
+The top 8 AI Transcription Services - Pro’s and Con’s

-1. Zoom
+1. Zoom AI

-Zoom's built-in transcription provides live captions and post-meeting transcripts for paid users, requiring no external tools.
 It enhances accessibility and allows editing and searching, but lacks AI summaries, deep analytics, and integrations.
 While accuracy varies, it remains the only platform with fully native, real-time transcription.

 Pros and Cons of Zoom Transcription